troe27/UU-GWAS06/docs/index.md

 We will follow the example in the paper by [Wang et al., PLoS One, 2020, 15(1)]( https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0227859&amp;type=printable) presented in the lecture and focus on the variation associated with the gene [_CRYBA4_ ](https://www.genecards.org/cgi-bin/carddisp.pl?gene=CRYBA4&amp;keywords=cryba4) (crystallin beta A4).

-You will start with a large collection of SNPs reported for _CRYBA4_ in the [dbSNP database](https://www.ncbi.nlm.nih.gov/books/NBK21088/) and you will annotate them using the command-line annotation and functional prediction tool [SNPEff](http://pcingola.github.io/SnpEff/se_introduction/).
+You will start with a large collection of SNPs reported for _CRYBA4_ in the [dbSNP database](https://www.ncbi.nlm.nih.gov/books/NBK21088/) and you will annotate them using the command-line annotation and functional prediction tool [SnpEff](http://pcingola.github.io/SnpEff/se_introduction/).
 You will visualize some of these variants using the [UCSC Genome Browser](https://genome.ucsc.edu/training/index.html) to understand their position and properties in the context of the genomic region of the _CRYBA4_ gene.
 As time permits, you will also annotate a subset of these variants using the online tool [ENSEMBLE Variant Effect Predictor (VEP)](https://www.youtube.com/watch?v=6MltwC-ydN0).

 ### 1-2 Learning goals

-The goal of the practical is to familiarize you with annotation tools that you could apply to any set of variants of interest and also, to enhance your knowledge on how to use the UCSC Genome Browser for extracting important information about a variant or a gene region.
+The goal of the practical is to familiarize you with annotation tools that you could apply to any set of variants of interest, and also to enhance your knowledge on how to use the UCSC Genome Browser for extracting important information about a variant or a gene region.

 ### 1-3 Requirements for completion